This is a mandatory course as per Bar Council Regulations and this course has been designed as follows.

 Students explored these themes further in their projects which offered both practical and theoretical topics.
-In CPC II, we will be re-visiting these conceptual themes, especially topics (j) and (k) above and students will again be welcome to explore conceptual themes in their projects.
+In CPC II, we will be re-visiting particularly topics (j) and (k) above and students will again be welcome to explore these conceptual themes in their projects.
 Further, we will complete our study of the Code itself.
 We will cover the remainder of Sections 1 to 35 B and Orders 1 to 20A –the entire trial court procedure from the stage of filing of the plaint, as the suit proceeds from stage to stage, until the judgment is pronounced by the trial court and the decree is written.
 Thereupon key portions of the remainder of the Code will be covered in particular: Appeals, Review, Revision, Reference and Execution.

-The materials we rely upon are primarily the statutes concerned namely the Code of Civil Procedure 1908 and related statutes such as the Limitation Act, 1963.
+The materials we rely upon are primarily the statutes concerned namely the Code of Civil Procedure, 1908, and related statutes such as the Limitation Act, 1963.
 We also rely extensively on cases decided by the Supreme Court and some cases of the High Courts.

-Students will be furnished copies of the Handouts (as was done in CPC1 wherein Handouts Nos.
-1 to 25 were furnished) at the start of the course which will outline in detail the topics covered, the relevant statutory provisions, the cases to be discussed and the readings for each topic.
+Students will be furnished copies of the Handouts (as was done in CPC1 wherein Handouts were furnished) at the start of the course which will outline in detail the topics covered, the relevant statutory provisions, the cases to be discussed and the readings for each topic.
 For each class, students will be expected to read the cases mentioned in the Handouts.
 Additional reading will also be indicated, usually the relevant Chapters from Takwani’s Textbook on Civil Procedure.

 In a typical class, the Course Teacher will first outline the broad principles under the topic being studied and then the class will read the statutory provisions.
 We then move on to case-law that illuminates the principles underlying the statutory rules.
 For each case to be discussed in class, 5 students will be identified before-hand and will be required to lead the discussion on that case.
 The other students will also be expected to have read the case and actively participate in classroom discussion.
 Students who have worked or are working on a project that involves the topic under consideration might be required to make a presentation in class- this will help the class explore several tangential and intersecting themes.
 For example, whilst studying Discovery, a student who has made a project on Discovery in the US might make a presentation upon the said topic.
 Socratic discussion is welcomed.
 There will be Mock-Tests wherein students will be expected to solve practical-type questions.